ENCODE-DCC/pyencoded-tools/README.md

     accession       file.status:list
     ENCSR000AAA     ['released']

-possible output even if multiple files exist in experiment

-To show all possible outputs from a list type field use the '--listfull' argument
+this is a possible output even if multiple files exist in experiment To show all possible outputs from a list type field use the '--listfull' argument